+Strategy: 6-304.3 Objective: Boom across the channel to prevent movement of oil into the bay.
 Strategy: Deploy boom across the entrance channel (west-east) from Mariner Basin to the Quivira Basin breakwater.
 The boom should be deployed with sufficient angle to allow deflection of petroleum to the northeast at the Quivira Basin attachment point (south of the basin inlet) for skimmer operations.

 Equipment Sub-Type Size Unit QTY Unit Last Page Update

 Boom Harbor Boom 1200 feet Strategy Updated:

-Anchor Danforth 25 lb 1 Last Test: 10/17/2017
+Anchor Danforth 25 lb 1 Last Test: 8/4/2017

 Skimmer 1

 Staff Staff to Deploy 2

+Strategy: 6-304.4 Objective: Boom across the channel to prevent movement of oil into the bay.
 Strategy: Deploy boom across the entrance channel (west - east) from the shoreline north of Mariners Cove inlet to a point south of the Mission Bay Drive bridge on the Quivira Basin shoreline.
 The boom should be deployed with sufficient angle to allow deflection of petroleum to the northeast at the Quivira Basin attachment point (north of the basin inlet) for skimmer operations.